Kent Street Lobby, Sydney CBD

 A Cohesive Commercial Outcome

-This project demonstrates the role natural stone can play in commercial environments — not only as a durable surface, but as a defining architectural element.
+This Sydney CBD commercial project demonstrates the role natural stone can play in contemporary commercial environments, not only as a durable surface but as a defining architectural element.

-Through custom sizing, considered finishes and precise detailing, Midnight Granite has been used to create a lobby that feels grounded, sophisticated and enduring.
+Through custom sizing, considered finishes and precise detailing, Midnight Granite has been used to create a lobby that feels grounded, sophisticated and enduring, reinforcing the premium character of the building’s arrival experience.

 Project Details